1337est/dotfiles/README.md

 ### **`Public`**

+A public directory used for sharing files with other users or systems.

 ```bash
  adrian
 ├──  Public
 ```

-A public directory used for sharing files with other users or systems.

 ### **`Pictures`**

+Used for organizing images.
+Subdirectories categorize the types of images stored:

 ```bash
  adrian